-- you must meet the eligibility conditions; and - · you must not already have another account in the Fund; and - you must not be applying for, intending to apply for, or have been paid a TPD or terminal illness benefit from another super fund or Australian life insurer; and - you must not have previously advised us that you don't want to receive automatic cover; and - we must receive an employer contribution for you within 120 days of starting with your new employer.
+- you must meet the eligibility conditions; and - you must not already have another account in the Fund; and - you must not be applying for, intending to apply for, or have been paid a TPD or terminal illness benefit from another super fund or Australian life insurer; and - you must not have previously advised us that you don't want to receive automatic cover; and - we must receive an employer contribution for you within 120 days of starting with your new employer.

 These are known as the automatic acceptance conditions.
-You need to meet these conditions to be able to automatically receive basic cover without having to provide health evidence.
+You need to meet these conditions to be able to automatically receive default cover, or switch it on, without having to provide health evidence.

-If you're not at work on the date your default death and TPD cover starts, it will be limited cover until you have been at work for 30 consecutive days.
+Your default death and TPD cover will be limited cover until you have been at work for 30 consecutive days.